andrewchambers/bupstash/doc/guides/Getting Started.md

 # Getting started

 bupstash is an easy to use tool for making encrypted space efficient backups.
-It is special because it is open source, and stores all data AND metadata in an encrypted AND deduplicated format.
+It is special because it is open source, and stores all data and metadata in an encrypted and deduplicated format.

 Typical users of bupstash are people familiar with the command line, such as software developers, system administrators and other technical users.

 This guide covers installation and basic usage of bupstash.
-Everything in this guide is also covered in our introduction to bupstash video (TODO).

 ## Install bupstash